 Following editorial stints at the Law Society and Standpoint magazine, Nichi became freelance in March 2012.
 She was one of the first British journalists to court-report via Twitter, covering the 2012 obscenity trial, R v Peacock, and has a special interest in sexual civil liberties.

 Since then she has written regularly for the Guardian, the Telegraph, Bustle, Men’s Health, Women’s Health and Ask Men.
-She was the Men’s Health Sexual Adventurer columnist for three years, and now consults for dating organisations and pleasure product companies including JeJoue and Durex, as well as offering one-on-one dating and relationship coaching and advice.
+She was the Men’s Health Sexual Adventurer columnist for three years, and now also consults for dating organisations and pleasure product companies including JeJoue, Durex and The Inner Circle, as well as offering one-on-one dating and relationship coaching and advice.

-She now broadcasts regularly for BBC3 and Sky News, BBC Radio 2, 4 and 5 Live, and her BBC Radio 4, ‘Can porn be ethical?’ is available on iPlayer.
+She now broadcasts regularly for BBC3 and Sky News, BBC Radio 2, 4 and 5 Live.
+Her BBC Radio 4, ‘Can porn be ethical?’ is available on iPlayer.

 Her first book, Bound To You, a BDSM memoir, is published by Hodder.
 Her second book, The Curious History of Dating, is published by Little, Brown.